Do I Belong Here?

 The Science of Belonging

 Our brains are created for belonging.
 We all have the innate desire to experience healthy relationships.
 Our sense of belonging increases with two factors: 1) we have frequent, positive, personal interactions with others, and 2) we are recognized and valued for our uniqueness.
 In other words, we want to be known and appreciated.
 These two needs are driven by the relational circuits in our brains.
-(Learn more about these neural circuits here.)
+These circuits are in the right brain and drive our reactions and interactions with others.
+(Learn more about your Logical and Relational neural circuits here.)

 Modern brain science research shows that our brains are answering four key questions leading to our survival and satisfaction in life: